Quasi-alternating surgeries

 In this article, we explore phenomena relating to quasi-alternating surgeries on knots, where a quasi-alternating surgery on a knot is a Dehn surgery yielding the double branched cover of a quasi-alternating link.
 Since the double branched cover of a quasi-alternating link is an L-space, quasi-alternating surgeries are special examples of L-space surgeries.

-We show that all SnapPy census L-space knots admit quasi-alternating surgeries except for the knots $t09847$ and $o9\_30634$ which both do not have any quasi-alternating surgeries.
+We show that all SnapPy census L-space knots admit quasi-alternating surgeries except for the knots $t09847$ and $o9\_30634$, neither of which have any quasi-alternating surgeries.
 In particular, this finishes Dunfield's classification of the L-space knots among all SnapPy census knots.
-In addition, we show that all asymmetric census L-space knots have exactly two quasi-alternating slopes that are consecutive integers.
+In addition, we show that all asymmetric census L-space knots have exactly two quasi-alternating slopes and that these are consecutive integers.
 Similar behavior is observed for some of the Baker--Luecke asymmetric L-space knots.

-We also classify the quasi-alternating surgeries on torus knots and explore briefly the notion of formal L-space surgeries.
-This allows us to give examples of asymmetric formal L-spaces.
+We also classify the quasi-alternating surgeries on torus knots and show that the set of formal L-space slopes is either empty or infinite This allows us to give examples of asymmetric formal L-spaces.

 \keywords{L-space knots, quasi-alternating knots, exceptional surgeries, symmetry-exceptional surgeries}

 \makeatletter \@namedef{subjclassname@2020}{ \textup{2020} Mathematics Subject Classification} \makeatother